 Tag Archives: Tyranny of the should

-Uncle: The last time we spoke I said we should . . .
-I suggested we drop our shoulds, oughts and musts of other people and replace those words with suggestions or preferences.
-I said the sooner we realise people value … Continue reading
+This chapter is also based on Karen Horney’s ‘Tyranny of the Should’.
+In the last chapter I suggested we drop our ‘shoulds’, ‘oughts’ and ‘musts’ of other people, and replace those words with suggestions or preferences.
+I said the sooner we … Continue reading